giakou4/Computer-Architecture/Lab2/README.md

 Noticeable improvement: l2-miss-rate dropped from 28% to 16% and dcache-miss-rate dropped from 1.4% to 0.8%

-Bigger cache line(bigger block size transfered to memory) resulted a better CPI.
+Bigger cache line (bigger block size transfered to memory) resulted a better CPI.
 That could be a consequence of the benchmark's data locality.
-Higher l1d_assoc(and l2_assoc) means that the data conflict quite frequent and with l1d_assoc=16(l2_assoc=8) we reduce the number of conflicts.
+Higher l1d_assoc, l2_assoc and l2_size means that the data conflict quite frequent and with the specific values we reduce the number of conflicts.
+Yet, the conflicts are not reduced much, so the CPI drops 4%.

 #### [2.2.2] _speccmf_ BENCHMARK'S CPI

-Due to low l1 instruction misses, we increased the l1 data cache to 128KB which was the maximus possible. l1i_assoc was just increased to 64KB which was enough(could be 128KB aswell).
+Due to low l1 instruction misses, we increased the l1 data cache to 128KB which was the maximus possible. l1i_assoc was increased to 64KB which was enough(could be 128KB aswell).
 We tried different associativities for l1 data cache (2,4,8), with the best CPI at l1d_size = 16 Increasing cache line improved CPI.
 L2 cache associativity also did not seem to affect CPI, so we kept it to 8